Small yet eye-catching

-In the design that ZJA made for the Amsterdam Transport Authority the choice for an as green as possible building was made in the literal sense of the word.
+In the design that architects ZJA made for the Amsterdam Transport Authority the choice for an as green as possible building was made in the literal sense of the word.
 The roof is covered with green sedum, its structure consists of wooden beams and the outside walls are vertical gardens, irrigated by means of a clever system built into the roof, using stored rainwater.
 In an area characterized by green lawns and trees along the lake no better camouflage is possible.
 Even viewed from the upper floors of the buildings, and for people passing the square this six by sixteen meters long building becomes a natural element of the urban scene, right next to the loop that enables the trams to reverse direction.

 The roof and walls are planted with consideration for the dominant wind direction, seasons and average hours of sun, in order to keep an attractive and alternating cover all year round, with minimal maintenance.

 Remarkable about the building is the rhythm of wooden vertical beams, that break up the regular pattern by doubling up a few times.
 It is a subtle hint to holiday cottages, chalets or rural buildings, and evokes a glimpse of outdoor life in the countryside.

 Efficient, green and functional

 In its original design the green Transport Authority buildings were conceived as a modular system, to be scaled up or down with a bigger cafeteria or more office space, but with the same facilities and the same look.
 This makes the adaptation to the different final destinations of trams and bus lines quite easy.
 Anticipating a future without fossil fuel, there is no connection to the natural gas network, but the building has a built-in ground coupled heat exchanger and has optimal insulation, resulting in an even lower use of energy than the old buildings that do use heating by gas.